PlanchaCorp/UnityStarterProject/README.md

   - Capitalize the folder names and use plural when possible.
   - For all Unity files and scripts, use UpperCamelCase / PascalCase (ex: *LevelGenerator.cs*, *MyAwesomeScene.unity*, *Player.prefab*)
   - For raw resources that are not scripts (and not Unity related), please use lowerCamelCase (ex: *playerRunning.png*, *deathRequiem.mp3*, *pillStats.json*)
+  - For scripts and ScriptableObject: **always** name your file with the class name.
+You *will* get a bug if you name a "thingObject.cs" file for a "ThingObject" class.

 Example with a standard tree structure (this is but an example, though the comments are useful):
 ```